Regi Van Acker

-Regi Van Acker (born 25 April 1955 in Beveren, Belgium) is a Belgian footballer and coach who is currently managing Dender in Belgian First Division B.
+Regi Van Acker (born 25 April 1955 in Beveren, Belgium) is a Belgian footballer and coach who is the manager of SW Bregenz.

 He is known for his career as a football technician.
 He has coached KV Courtrai, Royal Antwerp F.C. twice, Casino SW Bregenz (Austrian Football Bundesliga), K Lierse SK and KV Red Star Waasland.

 He won promotion with Dender in the 2021–22 season.
+In April 2024, he became the head coach of Austrian side Schwarz-Weiß Bregenz.